 Once upon a time in Madrid…

 …in a neighbourhood named after the Pacific Ocean, there was a man named Antonio, who kept the child inside all of us alive.
 The Toy Hospital’s customers aren’t typically children.
-No, Antonio’s customers are adults – some are toy collectors or savvy antiques dealers, but many of them are nostalgic souls whose childhood is preserved in the peculiar object clutched in Antonio’s paint-stained hands.
+Antonio’s customers are adults – some are toy collectors or savvy antiques dealers, but many of them are nostalgic souls whose childhood is preserved in the peculiar object clutched in Antonio’s paint-stained hands.

 This is the oldest toy I’m working on at the moment – she’s around 50 years old.
 She’s got brown eyes and a porcelain face, but is missing her hair.

-At the age of 12, Antonio Martínez Rivas began working in his parents’ toy hospital in 1945, instantly becoming the envy of his friends.
+At the age of 12, Antonio Martínez Rivas began working in his parents’ toy hospital, instantly becoming the envy of his friends.
 Hospital del Juguete had been winning trophies at the International Toy Fair but, when plastic toys began arriving in Spain in 1952, business went rapidly downhill.
 Toy hospitals across Spain began closing because they just weren’t needed – toys had become cheap to produce and, if they broke, the cost of buying a new one was cheaper than getting it repaired.